qitong/SDC-P5/README.md

 * training/ folder contains training images of cars and notcars, the full set from Udacity Vehicle Tracking S3 bucket
 * test_images/ folder contains those images for test.
 * PS: if you want check the code, please unzip the images in the training/ folder first, since it surpass the 1000 files limit for submission, I zip it.
+* PS2: for last submission, there is one rubric point "A method, such as requiring that a detection be found at or near the same position in several subsequent frames, (could be a heat map showing the location of repeat detections) is implemented as a means of rejecting false positives, and this demonstrably reduces the number of false positives. " that I missed.
+I add this part of code in "Time Sequence False Positive Rejection" section and since the nonlinear SVC takes too long I change it to LinearSVC.

 ## Histogram of Oriented Gradients (HOG)
 ---